Workshop Recordings and Feedback

 To protect those customer/owners that are disproportionately impacted, OPPD could address this through adjusted rate structures.
 Another policy that would serve as a catalyst to achieve this goal and protect these same customer/owners from rate increases would be to support a carbon cashback payment with a national carbon tax.

-Cindy Goldberg over 2 years ago
+Cindy Goldberg almost 3 years ago

 This last summer I was one of the 180,000 people who lost power due to a large storm coming through Omaha.
 I was without power for 3 days, we had to throw out all of our food in our freezer and fridge, vulnerable neighbors had to leave their home to stay in hotels or with family.
 With climate change these kinds of disruptions will become more common.
 Incurring massive costs for consumers.
 Personally, paying an extra 1% per year increase in rates in order to lower the frequency of these events is a no brainer.
 If doing so means even a single devastating outage or flood or any other disaster is averted then the money was well spent.